Hugoewald/twitter_scraping/README.md

+## Hugo Ewald Twitter scraper

+This is my twist on the already fantastic Twitter scraper by bpd27.
+I've added several other scripts which gives you the possibility tto scrape mentions and search for tweets.
+They work basically the same as the original scraper.

 ## Twitter Scraper

 Twitter makes it hard to get all of a user's tweets (assuming they have more than 3200).
 This is a way to get around that using Python, Selenium, and Tweepy.